MMTObservatory/camsrv/README.md

-# MATcam
+# MMTcam
-Web interface for acquiring and analyzing data from the Mount Alignment Telescope (MAT)
+Web interfaces and back-end infrastructure for MMTO camera systems